wp-plugins/wp-ajaxify-comments/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.23.1 =
+* Changed order of links in plugin overview, Make sure WPAC._Options is always initialized, Bugfix for comment paging links

 = 0.23.0 =
 * Added (expert) option "Place scripts in footer", Bugfix for "Users must be registered and logged in to comment", Added option "Comment links selector", Fixed PHP Notice for PHP < 5.4.0